benbalter/redliner/README.md

 * `GITHUB_CLIENT_ID`
 * `GITHUB_CLIENT_SECRET`

 Next, you'll want to create a bot account with a [personal access token](https://github.com/settings/applications) scoped to the relevant repositories.
-It will need both read *and write* access.
+Select `public_repo` to give it permission to read and write from repositories that it can access (and/or `repo` if it'll be working with private repos).
+Using your main account, make sure that the bot has both read *and write* access to each repository it will access.
 Once done, simply set the personal access token as:

 * `GITHUB_TOKEN`